Locally conformal expanding Actions: Markov Partition and Thermodynamic of the induced skew product: Setting and main results

-In this section we try to state the basic concepts and definition needed for our formalism.
+In this section, we describe precisely the notions in this paper and our main results.
 Throughout the paper $M$ is a compact connected smooth Riemannian manifold and $\lambda$ denotes the normalized Lebesgue measure.